Afghan voters defy attacks, delays to vote for president

 “The threats to innocent people do not show the strength of the Taliban,” he said.

-Afghanistan’s political scene is still tainted by the aftermath of the disputed presidential vote in 2014 which forced the two main rival groupings to form an unstable partnership.
+Afghanistan’s political scene is still tainted by the aftermath of the disputed 2014 presidential vote which forced the two main rival groupings to form an unstable partnership.
 Both sides were accused of massive electoral cheating.

 Western security sources and Afghan officials said they had asked local media not to sensationalize threats and attacks, concerned that they could discourage voting.